 Instead of tearing out the walls of a home and rebuilding from scratch to replicate a certain style, why not simply focus on one change at a time, and go from there?

 After all, a room isn’t given character simply because it’s stuffed with antiques and historical pieces.
 Perhaps simply designing a unique fixture of the room could be your best bet.

 For example, let’s say you have a fireplace design that looks nice, but is fairly standard in terms of its application.
 It might be that you have a digital fireplace that both heats and provides a clear image of a fire, and you can change the colors of said artificial flame to suit the mood here.

-This might look functional and pleasing.
+This fireplace might be functional (adding heat) and eye-pleasing.
 But it might be that changing the character of the fixture itself could change the character of a room.

 Might it be that having the chimney unblocked, renovating the exterior of the fireplace for safety and ensuring a comforting modern stove is put in can help the function of the fixture return – allowing you a new utility and visual motif you might not have had before?

 3 – Do function and utility not also contribute to character?

 While this example serves as an illustration, we would also like to use a small metaphor to further elaborate how this can apply from room to room.

 Consider you are watching a television show, and you have a favorite character.
 You like the person because of their behavior, their performance, their virtues or character quirks.
 Without these descriptors and mixture of good and bad personality traits, you do not believe them to be real, and as such do not feel connected to the character.

 Let’s use that ‘character’ term to now consider your room.
 Just like a television figure without personality density, your room can also feel hollow should you not ensure the fixtures are attended to in this way.